10 daysActivity Level

 Taste Delectable Japanese Cuisine

 Don’t hold back during any meal during this family vacation, from perfectly rolled sushi to freshly made noodles served on a slide!

 Tour Tokyo’s Old Quarter

 Tour Tokyo’s Harajuku Area

-We’ll venture to Japan’s uber-trendy Harajuku, the hub of youth culture in the country.
-We’ll explore just off the bustling streets to a quiet wooded area, visiting the peaceful Meiji Shrine, dedicated to Japan’s first modern emperor, Emperor Meiji.
+You’ll venture to Japan’s uber-trendy Harajuku, the hub of youth culture in the country.
+You’ll explore just off the bustling streets to a quiet wooded area, visiting the peaceful Meiji Shrine, dedicated to Japan’s first modern emperor, Emperor Meiji.

 Ride a Bullet Train to Osaka

 Take a bullet train to Osaka, known as the country’s commercial center and for it’s legendary good food.
 In fact, the term “kuidaore” or “eat till you drop” is heard so often here, it’s practically the city’s motto!

 Visit Osaka Castle

-Osaka Castle, a 16th-century castle originally constructed in 1583 by warrior, general, samurai and politician Toyotomi Hideyoshi is a modern-day symbol of Japanese history, we’ll get a chance try on a samurai-style helmet or kimono to take some fun photos!
+Visit Osaka Castle, a castle constructed in 1583 by warrior, general, samurai and politician Toyotomi Hideyoshi.
+A modern-day symbol of Japanese history, you’ll get a chance try on a samurai-style helmet or kimono to take some fun photos!